 4.3.6.1 Location and supervision

-All examinations shall be conducted in an appropriate facility.

 The knowledge test shall be supervised by an examiner or invigilator under the ExCB's responsibility.

 Practical examinations shall be supervised by an examiner who may also request assistance by a person competent in the Unit of Competence for which the candidate is being assessed.
-This person shall be acceptable to the ExCB.
+This person shall be acceptable to and managed by the ExCB.

 4.3.6.2 Candidate identification and conduct